This post may contain affiliate links.

 Serving suggestions

-Burrata caprese salad would be a great appetizer for heavier pasta dishes since it is so light and refreshing.
-Try it with Creamy Bolognese Sauce, Spicy Rigatoni alla Vodka, or Roasted Garlic Alfredo Sauce.
+- Appetizer.
+Burrata caprese salad is a great appetizer for heavier pasta dishes since it is so light and refreshing.
+Try it with creamy bolognese, spicy vodka sauce, or roasted garlic alfredo sauce.
 Don’t forget the fresh pasta!

+- Lunch or light dinner.
 It is also great for a lunch or light dinner option.
-Keep it simple and add grilled sliced chicken breast.
+Keep it simple and add perfectly cooked chicken breast.

 Storage & Reheating